temple-geography/fundamentals-of-gis/Lab_01_Introduction_to_ArcGIS.md

 10. The selection should show that 212 out of 550 schools have enrollments over 500.
 11. You can also create a compound query.
-Build a new query in the Select By Attributes dialog box query window by clicking on the buttons that reads `"TYPE_SPECI" = 'District' AND "ENROLLMENT"
+Build a new query in the Select By Attributes dialog box query window that reads `"TYPE_SPECI" = 'District' AND "ENROLLMENT" > 600`.
-    > 600`.
 This will select only schools run by the Philadelphia School District (as opposed to charter, private, or Archdiocese schools) with enrollments greater than 600 students.
 There should be 77 schools selected.
 12. Close the Select by Attributes box, clear your selection, and close the attribute table.